Request a Consultation

 Digital twins create real-time models of insured assets, offering predictive insights.
 For example, insurers will be able to detect potential risks in a property’s structural integrity before damage occurs.

-Digital twins significantly enhance underwriting for parametric insurance products.
+Digital twins improve underwriting for parametric insurance products.
 By using AI and satellite image analysis, insurers can detect potential loss events in a commercial property portfolio, verify coverage, and potentially automate claim settlements through straight-through processing.

 For fraud management, digital twins utilize continuous IoT data streams to recreate the damage environment post-claim, helping insurers assess the legitimacy of claims.